This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 In Japanese, the term “zenzai” refers to a sweet red bean soup or dessert made with azuki beans.

-The terms zenzai and oshiruko are regional variations of the name for this dessert.
-In some regions of Japan, it is called zenzai, while in others, it is called oshiruko.
+You may see different names for this wintertime dessert.
+The terms zenzai and oshiruko are dregional variations of the name for this dessert.
+In certain regions of Japan, it is called zenzai, while in others, it is called oshiruko.

 More Authentic Asian Recipes